roborisen/gcube/README.md

 <br/>
 <br/>

-## How to connect Micro:bit to GCube
+## How to connect GCubes to Micro:bit
 * Step 1: Load program to Micro:bit using this GCube custom blocks
 * Step 2: Attach Micro:bit to GCube using GCube-Edge connector module
 * Step 3: Turn on the GCube of Step 2